ifedorenko/com.ifedorenko.m2e.sourcelookup/README.md

 * sources jar artifact corresponding to the GAV is resolved from Maven repositories.

+In addition to Maven-specific source code lookup, implementation also supports Equinox-based runtimes, which is particularly useful for debugging Tycho builds where Equinox is embedded in Maven runtime.

 # Installation

-* Install m2e 1.1 M5 or better from http://www.eclipse.org/m2e/download/
+* Install m2e 1.1 or better from http://www.eclipse.org/m2e/download/
 * Install Dynamic Sources Lookup m2e extension from http://ifedorenko.github.com/m2e-extras/